Liquid Droplets¶

 - Compute Nearest Neighbor Distribution

 Computes the average nearest neighbor separation distance and nearest neighbor separation distance probability distribution function.
 See additional discussion in Theory: Nearest Neighbor Distribution.
+The Particle Output Data page describes the output for this option.

 - On